 In other terms, you need to compare the amount of information you are requesting to the information your customer is receiving from you.
 For example, if you are providing a trial service for a tool, asking for the annual salary of the consumer is just too foolish.

 Conversion rate does vary according to the industries with businesses and technology sector usually getting higher conversion rates.
 Although, the actual results depend on the marketing strategies adopted.

 Some of you must have heard about peak email sending times and social posting times.
-But have you heard about what peak form submission times?
+But have you heard about peak form submission times?
 Yes, they actually exist depending on what is getting submitted.

-It is noted that usually the donations and event registrations are made at lunch time while contest registrations are made at dinner time or later.
+It is noted that usually the donations and event registrations are made at lunchtime while contest registrations are made at dinner time or later.

-By form logic, we mean ‘if the user choose X, show them field Y’.
+By form logic, we mean ‘if the user chooses X, show them field Y’.
 These are nothing but smart forms.
 These forms use a consumer’s action to determine what fields come subsequently.
 For example, if you are looking for SUV cars, the car pricing quotes will not include hatchback cars in the results.

 Smart forms specifically show fields that are useful to the user’s inquiry.
-As such, many industries are making use of these smart forms to increase engagement and their conversion rates; basically because they supply relevant and on-target information to the users, asking and providing answers pertaining to the user’s request.
+As such, many industries are making use of these smart forms to increase engagement and their conversion rates; basically, because they supply relevant and on-target information to the users, asking and providing answers pertaining to the user’s request.

 You just need to be clear as to what action the form is asking from your visitor.
 In fact, the better option would be to include a short note below the submit button that clearly states the next action (that would take place when the user clicks on the button).
 See the message given below:

 When you submit this form, you’ll be forwarded to the payment processing page.
-You’ll have option to review your order once again before the final payment.
+You’ll have the option to review your order once again before the final payment.

 These messages are really helpful and encourage the consumer to move forward in the process.